sanatcodes/MusicVisuals/README.md

 ##Visual 1:
 ![Visual 1 ](https://user-images.githubusercontent.com/51191924/117230589-55164080-ae15-11eb-9b77-22583c247a60.png)

+The inspiration for this came from some of the visuals that I have seen in famous EDM music videos on Youtube.
+I wanted thsi visual to look somewhat like a shielf and to some extent it does.
+I have tried to add a variety of colors that are synced with the visuals.
+There are some particles behind the main object that signify motion.

 ##Visual 2:
 ![Visual 2](https://user-images.githubusercontent.com/51191924/117230595-5b0c2180-ae15-11eb-9357-06ad22e64c63.png)
+This visual was really fun to create.
+The inspiration was to have a 3d effect using 2d elements.
+This is made with a line object rather than any 3D object.
+However at a glance it looks 3d dimensonal.
+I used sin and cosin functions to attain this 3d effect.
+I also added some 3d boxes at the top and bottom that react to music.
+I wanted this to reporsent an hourglass and the main spiral in the middle to represent the movement of time.
+I my opeion it looks really cool :)

 ##Visual 3:
 ![Visual 3](https://user-images.githubusercontent.com/51191924/117230608-619a9900-ae15-11eb-9930-84d09c5a2d37.png)
+This visual shows a loren attractor which is an infinite form that is made through functions with preset values.
+I haven't created this design it was studied and discovered by Edward Lorenz, after whom it's named it looks pretty spectacular and I tried to make it reactive to the music.
+I initially tied to change values of points that I stored in the PVector array and the offset them by a change in amplitude.
+However, that idea didn't work out.
+Hence, I resorted to making it appear and disappear with the beat.

 ##Visual 4:
 ![Visual 4](https://user-images.githubusercontent.com/51191924/117230605-5f383f00-ae15-11eb-8fa1-8acd4f871a6f.png)
+The centere visual is inspired by a sign from one of my all time favourite books, which is Harry Potter and the Deathly Hallows.
+I wanted to create that in 3d and make it reactive.
+It's pretty simple, however it goes well together.
+I also choose to add some cubes on the side to make it look more complete the cubes apper and disappear with the music.
+This visal reacts pretty well to the music

 ##Visual 5:
 ![Visual 5](https://user-images.githubusercontent.com/51191924/117230616-64958980-ae15-11eb-972e-45b6f4179d4f.png)
+This visual was probably the hardest to make, I hoped for it to be the best.
+However, I couldn't finish it in time.
+I wanted to have a system of spheres orbiting a centere spehere in different directions and I wanted thir motion, size and color to change with the music.
+However, due to lack of time I couldn't finish it and I choose to keep it in as I learnt a lot about pollymorphism through this as I used a seprate class to make the objects that I displayed in this visual and I also used recursive methods.
+Learning wise this visual took the most amount of research.
+Hence, I didn't want to remove it.
+It's still pretty cool but honestly not the best in terms of color and reaction to music.

 # Instructions